 Extensive law enforcement collaboration includes risk assessment and analysis, incident management, and coordinated messaging.
 Successful joint law enforcement programs with Canada include the Border Enforcement Security Taskforces (BESTs), the integrated border enforcement teams (IBETS), and the Shiprider Integrated Cross Border Maritime Law Enforcement program, in which officers from both countries jointly patrol our shared waterways.
 U.S. Customs and Border Protection (CBP) conducts preclearance operations at eight airports in Canada, allowing air travelers to complete immigration, customs, and agriculture procedures before boarding their flights to the United States.
 The 2015 Agreement on Land, Rail, Marine, and Air Transport Preclearance Between the Government of the United States of America and the Government of Canada, which entered into force in August 2019, provides the legal framework and reciprocal authorities necessary for each country’s preclearance officers to carry out security, facilitation, and inspection processes in the other country.
 It enables expansion to new airport, marine, and rail locations consistent with the terms and conditions of the Agreement, including facility requirements and cost recovery provisions.
 It also enables co-location of officers at small and remote Ports of Entry along our shared land border and conversion of existing ferry and cruise ship immigration pre-inspection operations to full preclearance.

+In the Roadmap for a Renewed U.S.-Canada Partnership, President Biden and Prime Minister Trudeau affirmed their shared commitment to addressing global challenges, and reiterated their firm commitment to the United Nations, G7 and G20 as well as NATO, the WTO, and the Five Eyes community.
 In addition to close bilateral ties, Canada and the United States cooperate in multilateral groups, including international efforts to combat terrorist financing and money laundering.
 The two countries belong to a number of the same international organizations, including the United Nations, NATO, WTO, G7, G20, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, Organization of American States, and Asia-Pacific Economic Cooperation forum.
-Canada joined the United States and nearly 60 countries in recognizing Venezuelan Interim President Juan Guaido in 2019.

 Transboundary Environmental and Natural Resource Issues

 The United States and Canada cooperate closely to resolve and manage transboundary environmental and water issues.
 A principal instrument of this cooperation is the 1909 Boundary Waters Treaty, which established the International Joint Commission.
-The United States and Canada have hundreds of environmental and natural resource partnerships at the local, state, and federal level.
+The United States and Canada have hundreds of environmental and natural resource partnerships at the local, state, provincial, and federal levels.
 These include the Great Lakes Water Quality Agreement to protect water quality and ecosystem health and the Columbia River Treaty regime.
 The Columbia River Treaty regime was developed to regulate the flow of the Columbia River to benefit both countries.
 The United States and Canada began negotiations in 2018 to modernize the treaty regime.
-The two countries also cooperate on a range of bilateral fisheries issues and international high seas governance initiatives as well as both countries are also founding members of the Arctic Council.
+Additionally, since 1991 the United States and Canada have had a bilateral Air Quality Agreement to address transboundary air pollution and as a framework for scientific, technical, and regulatory cooperation on air pollution-related issues.
+The United States and Canada have also worked to support transboundary movement of hazardous waste, municipal solid waste and non-hazardous waste and scarp for environmentally sound management through the use of a bilateral agreement and arrangement.
+These provide both countries with environmentally sound and cost-effective options for managing waste that may not otherwise be available.
+The United States and Canada are each other’s biggest seafood export markets and share a number of important marine and freshwater fish stocks.
+The two countries cooperate to manage these resources sustainably through a number of bilateral fisheries agreements, including treaty-based regimes for Pacific halibut, Pacific salmon, and fisheries in the Great Lakes, as well as through multilateral fisheries management bodies and other international high seas governance initiatives

-In December 2019, the U.S.-Canada Critical Minerals Action Plan was finalized to provide security and future prosperity.
-This plan ensures there is a secure supply chain of materials for key industries, increases information sharing, and lays out methodology for working with the private sector and other countries.
+The U.S.-Canada Critical Minerals Action Plan ensures a secure supply chain of materials for key industries, increases information sharing, and lays out methodology for working with the private sector and other countries.
 Canada is a major supplier to the United States of 14 of 35 critical minerals, and has the potential to become a major supplier of many more.

-In March 2020, a new toolkit for the Energy Resource Governance Initiative (ERGI) was launched.
-Canada is a founding member of ERGI, a multinational approach to best practices for handling the key energy minerals necessary for the impending global energy transformation.
-The toolkit addresses mineral resource management, project development, production, and stewardship.
+Canada is a founding partner of the Energy Resource Governance Initiative (ERGI) , a multinational approach to best practices for handling the key energy minerals necessary for the impending global energy transformation.
+The ERGI toolkit addresses mineral resource management, project development, production, and stewardship.
 It is available at www.ERGI.tools, as a collaborative resource for all mining stakeholders.